Venue: Conference Room 1a, County Hall, Wynnstay Road, Ruthin, LL15 1YN

 Options presented for Hafan Deg (Rhyl)

-1. The council’s preferred option: The council would enter into a partnership with an external organisation and transfer the building to them, commissioning a ... view the full minutes text for item 4.
+1. The council’s preferred option: The council would enter into a partnership with an external organisation and transfer the building to them, commissioning a day care service within the building and, in addition, enabling 3rd sector agencies to provide early intervention activities for older people that reduce social isolation, support independence and promote resilience.